DryCreamer/passport-saml-EntraID/README.md

 2. Work with Entra ID
 3. View the SAML Claims from Entra ID
 4. View the entire SamlReponse
+5. Maybe have some better steps to setup right out of the box

 Install NodeJS and NPM, if you haven't already, duh